 Malawi’s Cash Addiction

 But this is not only characteristic of the retail sector.
-That the August 2015 tweet below, a case of advance selling of tickets for a Carlsberg Cup match.
-The main issues were to do with counterfeit and revenue.
+Then the August 2015 tweet below, a case of advance selling of tickets for a Carlsberg Cup match.
+The main issues were to do with counterfeiting and revenue.

 — Austin Madinga (@austinmadinga) August 27, 2015